 Beginning exporters must remember to include a clear, detailed description of the goods with related information such as the product classification, the country of origin, and the weight and dimensions for your items.
 The correct six-digit harmonized system (HS) code will allow buyers to determine any duties and taxes they may have to pay, while the weights and measures allow them to calculate delivery costs if they are responsible for that portion of the sale.

-Once you’ve selected the correct description, stick to your guns!
+Once you’ve selected the correct HS code, stick to your guns!
 Sometimes, a buyer may want you to use a different classification code because they can pay less.

 Don’t do it!
 The duty rate may be less, but you’re putting yourself at risk for committing fraudulent acts.
 The same is true of understating the value of the goods you’re exporting; unscrupulous buyers aren’t worth the penalties you may face when you’re discovered misclassifying your goods.

-Sometimes, it’s hard work to obtain the correct export license.
+Sometimes, it’s hard work to determine whether or not you need a license for your export.
 It may seem easier to avoid getting a license, but by skirting the issue, you’re risking your reputation and potentially setting yourself up for fines and penalties.
 It’s just not worth it!

 If you’d like to know more about this important document and how you can accurately complete it, check out our primer on the proforma invoice.